 In general, when you use our API, you need to do the following steps:

 - The very first time, you need to create an account (e.g. My Company)

 - once you’ve got an account, (with the related api_key and api_secret), you need to create an application (e.g: My Chat Application or My Telephony Support System)

 - Once you create an application you get a private key, you need that to generate a JWT token.

-- If you want to program an incoming call or incoming facebook message(e.g. you want to say “hello” to everyone calling you), you need to have Vonage phone number (so called LVN, Long Virtual Number) , and you need to bind it to your application.
-Also, you need to configure a set of webhook urls with your back end url in order to be notified about something happend in your application (e.g. someone is calling your lvn number)
+- If you want to program an incoming call or incoming Facebook message(e.g. you want to say “hello” to everyone calling you), you need to have a Vonage phone number (so-called LVN, Long Virtual Number), and you need to bind it to your application.
+Also, you need to configure a set of webhook URLs with your back end URL in order to be notified about something that happened in your application (e.g. someone is calling your LVN number)

-- if you are implementing the use case in the step 4 and you want to test it locally, then you have to expose your laptop with some tool like localtunnel or ngrok and then update your application’s webhook in order to reach your laptop.
+- if you are implementing the use case in step 4 and you want to test it locally, then you have to expose your laptop with some tool like Localtunnel or Ngrok and then update your application’s webhook in order to reach your laptop.

-conversation-api-functions is gonna to the step 1/2/3 once you run the
+conversation-api-functions is gonna automatically run the steps 1/2/3 once you run the

 fist_config command.
 Every time you use

-run to run your node function, is gonna do the step 4 and 5.
+run to execute your node function, steps 4 and 5 are gonna be done.